zuozhenggh/learning-library/developer-library/converged-db/modernize-apps/weblogic-helidon/weblogic-helidon.md

 ## Acknowledgements
 * **Author** - Srinivas Pothukuchi, Pradeep Chandramouli, Chethan BR, AppDev & Integration Team, Oracle, October 2020
 * **Contributors** - Meghana Banka, Rene Fontcha
-* **Last Updated By/Date** - Rene Fontcha, Master Principal Solutions Architect, NA Technology, October 2020
+* **Last Updated By/Date** - Rene Fontcha, LiveLabs Platform Lead, NA Technology, December 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.